mitojala/test/docs/intro/pole.md

  ![section](img/screenshot24.png)

- * If the precedent levels are active, you should be able to see the result
+ * If the selected levels are active, you should be able to see the result

   ![section](img/screenshot25.png)